samjulien/blog/_posts/2019-08-09-configuring-swissid-login-into-custom-applications.markdown

 ## Signing up to SwissID

-As an application vendor (a.k.a. a [Relying Party](https://auth0.com/identity-glossary#r)) you will first need to sign-up to SwissID.
+As an application vendor (a.k.a. a [Relying Party](https://auth0.com/identity-glossary#r)), you will first need to sign-up to SwissID.
 This process starts by [contacting SwissID in order to become a Business Partner](https://www.swissid.ch/en/business-partners#become-a-part-of-a-success-story).
 After the sign up with SwissID, you will have to provide information about your redirection URI’s.
 In return, SwissID will provide you a Client ID and a Client Secret.
-Keep handy this information as you will need both values while setting up SwissID within you Auth0 tenant.
+Keep handy this information as you will need both values while setting up SwissID within you Auth0 account.

 ## Signing up to Auth0